gustawdaniel/flp-talk-1/api.md

 **Request Body:**
 ```
-Text content to generate questions from
+{text: Text content to generate questions from}
 ```

 **Response:**